jariperttunen/eughgsummary/USAGE.md

 + -a, All reporting countries.
 + -c, List of country acronyms separated by spaces.

-Example with EU countries and GBR, ISL and NOR.
-The CRF Reporting tables are in /data/d4/projects/khk/CRF_vertailu/ for each country and include years 1990-2019.
-+ python euco2.py -d /data/d4/projects/khk/CRF_vertailu/ --euplus  -s 1990 -e 2019

 ## euco2hwp.py
 The script collects net emissions Harvested wood products (HWP) data for Total HWP, Total HWP Domestic and Total HWP Exported from the Table4.Gs1.
 Note a country may have reported Total HWP only.